Mogoatlhe/shopping-cart/README.md

 - Clone the repo
 - Open the the `shopping-cart` folder
+- Run `npm install` to install all of the project dependecies
 - Run `npm start` from your terminal
   - If your browser does not open automatically paste http://localhost:3000 in the address bar of your browser and press Enter